pettazz/pettazz.com/about/index.md

 This blagoblag was originally based on the [Minimal Mistakes Theme](http://mmistakes.github.io/minimal-mistakes) but has been so hacked up it may not resemble it anymore.

-I'll put my resume here when I finish working on it too.
-Won't that be exciting!
+And here is my resume if you're into that sort of thing: [resume.pdf](/resume.pdf)